sud0n1m/iamnotaprogrammer.com/_posts/2012-11-18-Angel-Seed-Early-Stage-VC-NYC-New-York-City.md

 A couple of things to consider:

 1. VCs and most Seed funds value growth over profitability.
-1. VC and seed investments are often institutional money, not personal wealth.
+1. VC and seed investments are often not investing their own money.
-1. VC and seed investments often have a time-horizon they expect a return.
+1. VC and seed investments often have a time-horizon they expect a return to give profits back to their investors.
 1. Angels may be happy with a $5mm acquisition whereas a VC probably wouldn't.

 If you're starting a business that may never IPO and might max out at a healthy $10 - 50mm a year business, many VCs (even early stage VCs) won't be interested.
 If they are, they'll likely encourage you to pursue something they would consider a larger opportunity.